A film by Candice Holdorf

 Candice wrote the short film, Generations, which was an official selection of OutFEST, HollyShorts, Napa Valley Film Festival, California Independent Film Fest, Firenze Film Fest, Alameda Film Fest, Reading Film Festival, Sierra International Film Weekend, and Edmonton Film Fest.
 Generations won Best Short Film at the 2018 California Independent Film Festival, Best Acting Ensemble at the 2018 Alameda Film Fest, and Best LGBT Short Film at the Sierra International Film Weekend.
 Indie Shorts Mag reviewed Generations, calling it a film that was “honest without being brutal.”

 She co-directed the music videos, RISE/Vulnerable Rally and Too Much, with Gabriel Diamond.
 RISE surpassed 1.2 million views on Facebook and had its festival world premiere at Dances With Films in 2018.
+Too Much played at the 2023 Women Arts and Deliver Film Festival, 2023 Valley Film Festival, and 2023 HollyShorts Monthly Screening Series.
 Candice won the Best Dramatic Short Script Award for her screenplay, Magdalena, at the 2015 Woods Hole Film Festival and the 2015 California Women’s Film Festival.
 Magdalena was also a semi-finalist at the 2016 Nashville International Film Festival.
 Her comedy pilot, Shaky Town, was a semi-finalist at the 2016 Creative World Awards.

 She is a founding member of New York City’s award-winning Flux Theatre Ensemble.
 She is the author of Reclaiming Eros: A Heroine’s Journey and The Heart of Eros: One Hundred Haikus To Share With Your Beloveds.
-She is currently writing two feature length scripts as well as her one-woman show, Portrait of the Heretic as a Young Woman, which debuted at the Rogue Festival in Fresno, CA in March 2020.
+Her one-woman show, Portrait of the Heretic as a Young Woman, debuted at the Rogue Festival in Fresno, CA in March 2020.
+She won a scholarship to attend PageCraft’s 2023 Northern California screenwriting retreat and was accepted to the September 2023 cohort with Nostos Screenwriting Retreats.
+She is currently developing a full-length stage play and two feature screenplays.

 Gabriel Diamond – Producer, Cinematographer, Actor